1950's MAD Straightjacket

-The King of the MAD Magazine collectibles Early merchandising item was sold only out of this groundbreaking satirical magazine during the late 1950s.
-Elaborate jacket was quit expensive at the time and very few were sold.
-Hence, only a hand-ful still exist, and they separate the men from the boys in terms of MAD collectors.
-The best condi-tion specimen we have seen.
+The King of the MAD Magazine collectibles.
+Early merchandising item was sold only out of this groundbreaking satirical magazine during the late 1950's.
+Elaborate jacket was quite expensive at the time and very few were sold.
+Hence, only a handful still exists and they separate the men from the boys in terms of MAD collectors.
+The best condition specimen we have seen.
 Linen type material in white has aged nicely to a bone color.
 Tagged in the color with an imprinted red "S" with a size "S" small flag tag next to it.
-Great pockets in front to put your arms in give this the effect of a "real" straightjacket.
+Great pockets in front to put your arms in gives this the effect of a "real" straightjacket.
 The verso is what makes this.
-Brilliant full color image of Alfred E. Newman's head is the actual size of his real head (Yes, stupid, we met him).
-Above, "What Me Worry?" and below, "I'm wearing my MAD Straight Jacket."
-Below that is a colorful "strapped in" design with an actual metal lock held cunningly in place.
-Colors are like new.
+Brilliant full color image of Alfred E. Newman's head is the actual size of his real head (yes, stupid, we met him).
+Above, "What Me Worry?"
+Below, "I'm wearing my MAD Straight Jacket."
+Below is a colorful "strapped in" design with an actual metal lock held cunningly in place.
+Colors are like-new.
 Condition is overall EX-MT.

 Other past auction items that may be of interest to you.